17 August - 20 September 2022

 - be operated by at least 3 Swedish HEIs in cooperation

 - have access to well-functioning research environment/s with international connections

-- form a structured range of educational programmes, with joint courses and seminars of high scientific and educational quality, which have to be available nationally, and preferably internationally
+- form a structured and coherent range of programmes, with joint courses and seminars of high scientific and educational quality, which have to be available nationally, and preferably internationally

-- have a clear organisation and leadership, including a board or governing body with overarching responsibility for quality assurance of the activities of the graduate school in collaboration with the participating institutions
+- have a clear organisation and leadership, including a board or governing body with overarching responsibility for quality assurance of the graduate school’s activities in collaboration with the participating departments

-- cover a minimum of 10 research students at Swedish HEIs.
-The research students shall be active in Swedish primary care, focusing on general practise.
+- cover a minimum of 10 doctoral students at Swedish HEIs.
+The doctoral students shall be active in Swedish primary care, focusing on general practice.

 - have a plan for internationalisation of third cycle higher education.

 The graduate school may offer third cycle higher education on a part-time basis if the doctoral students are active in primary care during the rest of the time.